-- The compliant solution must be able to generate invoices and their associated notes in the XML format or PDF/A-3 format (with embedded XML) as per the requirements of electronic invoices formats.
+- The compliant solution must be able to generate invoices and their associated notes in the XML format or PDF/A-3 format (with embedded XML) as per the requirements of electronic invoice formats.

-- The compliant solution which is used for generating Simplified Tax Invoices and their associated notes, must be able to generate a Cryptographic Stamp for each electronic invoice or electronic note.
-Such cryptographic stamp must have an identifier as per the requirements and timelines
+- The compliant solution, which is used for generating Simplified Tax Invoices and their associated notes, must be able to generate a Cryptographic Stamp for each electronic invoice or electronic note.
+Such cryptographic stamps must have an identifier as per the requirements and timelines.

 - The compliant solution must be able to generate a QR code which is a type of matrix barcode, with a pattern of black and white squares that is machine readable by a QR code scanner or the camera of smart devices in order to enable basic validation of electronic invoices and electronic notes.

 - The compliant solution must have a tamper-resistant invoice counter that cannot be reset.
 The counter must increment for each generated invoice or associated note, and the compliant solution must record the value of this counter in each invoice or associated note.
 This counter is used to ensure that invoices cannot be deleted from the end of the invoice sequence without detection.